-Best 1-year IRA CD – Lafayette FCU (Traditional, Roth, CESA)
+Best 2-year IRA CD, 3-year IRA CD and 4-year IRA CD — Lafayette Federal Credit Union (Traditional, Roth, CESA)

 3 questions to consider before opening an IRA CD

 Opening an IRA CD generally requires filling out a form or talking to a banker.
 You’ll have to have a way to fund your IRA CD, whether that’s rolling over an existing retirement account into an IRA CD or depositing cash into the product.
-The same limits that apply to IRA contributions apply to IRA CDs: $5,500 per year ($6,500 if you’re over age 50) of your own money across all your IRA accounts each year, and you can do a rollover once per year.
+The same limits that apply to IRA contributions apply to IRA CDs: $6,000 per year ($7,000 if you’re over age 50) of your own money across all your IRA accounts each year, and you can do a rollover once per year.

 Unless you’ve invested in a bump-up IRA CD, you won’t be able to take advantage of a higher rate until your CD matures.
 Withdrawing funds from an IRA CD before they mature will result in a stiff penalty.
 Bump-up IRA CDs give you a chance to increase your interest rate to a higher level if it’s available, but you’re generally only allowed to do this once or twice during the life of the CD.

 You can either use the direct-transfer method or the indirect-transfer method.
-The direct transfer method requires setting up your new IRA account filling out a form authorizing the bank or credit union to transfer money from the old account into the new account.
+The direct transfer method requires setting up your new IRA account by filling out a form authorizing the bank or credit union to transfer money from the old account into the new account.
 The indirect transfer method involves you asking for a check from your old IRA account.
 You have up to 60 days to deposit that check into your IRA CD to avoid incurring a penalty.